MicrosoftDocs/power-platform/power-platform/sap/roles-guidance/sap-basis-administrator.md

 ## Power Platform SAP Setup Assistant

-The Power Platform SAP Setup Assistant provides a guided implementation of the integration.
+[Power Platform SAP Setup Assistant](/power-platform/enterprise-templates/finance/sap-procurement/administer/sap-setup-assistant/overview) guides you through integrating Power Platform with SAP and setting up the SAP Procurement template.
 It walks administrators through a checklist of manual and automated steps to get the Power Platform and SAP solution up and running.
 This includes setting up the on-premises data gateway, configuring connectors, and ensuring secure data transport.

-## Using Copilots to Automate Administrative Tasks
+## Using copilots to automate administrative tasks

 Copilot Studio enables administrators to create and customize AI-powered conversational chatbots (Copilots) that can automate various administrative tasks, such as password resets.
 These Copilots can interact with users through natural language, providing a user-friendly interface for performing routine tasks efficiently.

 ## Quick tips

-### Impact of Power Platform on SAP System Performance
+### Impact of Power Platform on SAP system performance

 The Power Platform operates on SAP's API layer, which typically offers better system performance compared to running the same activities in the SAP GUI.
 As more users transition from the SAP GUI to an external user interface like Power Apps, CPU consumption on the SAP servers is expected to decrease significantly.

-### Performance Bottlenecks in the SAP Connector
+### Performance bottlenecks in the SAP connector

 There are no inherent performance bottlenecks in the SAP connector.
 Typically, any bottlenecks are within the SAP system itself.

-### Authentication Methods Against SAP
+### Authentication methods against SAP

 The Power Platform currently the following authentication methods for SAP: